francescoTheSantis/Learnable-Concept-Based-Model/README.md

 We introduce **LCBM (Learnable Concept-Based Model)**, a novel **unsupervised concept-based model** for image classification that improves both **accuracy** and **interpretability**.

-Unlike prior approaches, LCBM learns a compact set of concepts as **Bernoulli latent variables with embeddings**, enabling richer representations without human supervision.
-It achieves strong performance across multiple datasets and supports **interpretable predictions** via linear combinations of concept activations.
+Unlike prior approaches, LCBM learns a compact set of concepts represented as Bernoulli latent variables, each associated with an embedding to overcome the trade-off between performance and interpretability.
+LCBM achieves strong performance across multiple datasets and supports interpretable predictions through linear combinations of concept activations.

 ### 🔍 Key Features
 - **Improved generalization**: Matches or exceeds prior unsupervised CBMs and approaches black-box performance.